 - Converting text to script and story boarding.

 - Taping, technical direction, voiceovers, etc. for special events.

 Media Services provides audio/visual equipment free of charge to faculty, staff and students of the A. B. Freeman School of Business provided the use is germane to the business school.
 If equipment or services must be rented from an external source, those costs will be passed on to the department conducting the event.

-All video intended for classroom use should be in VHS/DVD format.
-If you wish to dub a copyrighted tape to VHS/DVD for classroom use, your request will be met provided the original is left in the media services archives or the copyright holder has issued a written waiver allowing the copying of the tape.
+All video intended for classroom use should be in electronic format (.MP4 is preferred).
+If you wish to dub a copyrighted tape to DVD or to a file for classroom use, your request will be met provided the original is left in the media services archives or the copyright holder has issued a written waiver allowing the copying of the tape.

 Media Services cannot make copies of copyrighted material without written consent of the copyright holder.
 REMEMBER: It is unethical and a violation of federal law to steal another's work through copyright infringement.

 Media Services is capable of simple editing.
-This service can be used to compile many sources of material onto one tape/DVD.
+This service can be used to compile many sources of material onto DVD or another electronic form.
 Editing can be a time-consuming process, so please allow 10 working days.

 Skype for Business Video Conferencing is available from Media Services.
 Zoom Video Conferencing is also available in the conference rooms.
 There are a limited number of devices capable of this function so advanced reservations are required.